-Filmmakers, cognitive scientists and other special guests will come together for a unique two-night exploration into the science of how movies move us, discussing how filmmaking has evolved to carefully shape the mental and physical responses of audiences.
+Filmmakers, cognitive scientists and other special guests came together for a unique two-night exploration into the science of how movies move us, discussing how filmmaking has evolved to carefully shape the mental and physical responses of audiences.

-The audience will have the opportunity to participate in hands-on experiments in movie viewing that will examine how movies guide our eyes and what we perceive.
+The audience also had the opportunity to participate in hands-on experiments in movie viewing that examined how movies guide our eyes and what we perceive.

 Program host Tim J. Smith specializes in the study of visual cognition with a particular focus on eye movements and film cognition.
 He is a senior lecturer in psychological sciences at Birkbeck, University of London.

 Night One (July 29)

 Jon Favreau directed, wrote, produced and starred in this year’s hit comedy Chef.
 He also directed Iron Man and Iron Man 2, as well as Elf, Zathura: A Space Adventure and Cowboys & Aliens.

 Nine-time Academy Award nominee Walter Murch is a film editor and sound designer who has garnered three Oscars, for his work on Apocalypse Now and The English Patient.
 His book “In the Blink of an Eye: A Perspective on Film Editing” serves as a touchstone for many in the field of cognitive science.

 Night Two (July 30)

 Director, screenwriter and producer Darren Aronofsky received a 2010 Oscar nomination for Directing for Black Swan.
 His other features include Pi, Requiem for a Dream, The Fountain, The Wrestler and Noah.

 Ari Handel co-wrote Noah with Darren Aronofsky and collaborated with him on The Fountain, The Wrestler and Black Swan.
 Handel is also a neuroscientist; he earned a Ph.D. in neurobiology from New York University.
 He and Aronofsky were suitemates during their undergraduate studies at Harvard University.